Super Bowl LII: New England Patriots

 The Patriots entered the 2017 NFL season as defending Super Bowl champions.
-For the 16th time in their 18 seasons under head coach Bill Belichick, they recorded a double-digit win season, finishing the regular season with a record of 13–3 and, by virtue of tie-breaking procedures, earning the AFC's number one overall seed.
+For the 16th time in their 18 seasons under head coach Bill Belichick, they recorded a double-digit win season, finishing the regular season with a record of 13–3 and, by virtue of having a head-to-head victory over Pittsburgh, earned the AFC's number one overall seed.
 The previous season's top wide receiver Julian Edelman went down in the preseason with a season-ending injury.
 Early season defensive struggles left the team with a 2–2 record after four weeks, and the worst overall defense in the league at that point.
 The defense came together as a unit, and tightened up over the rest of the season however, with the Patriots going 11–1 after week 4.
 Their sole loss in the latter part of the season came in Week 14 to the Miami Dolphins, a division rival, though they were without star tight end Rob Gronkowski due to a one-game suspension for an unnecessary roughness call the prior week.
 The Patriots' defense was improved by several late-season free-agent signings, including Eric Lee, a defensive end, previously from the Buffalo Bills, whom the Patriots signed in Week 12, and James Harrison, a perennial All-Pro for the Pittsburgh Steelers, whom the Patriots picked up off waivers after Christmas.
 In just six games for New England, Lee recorded 31/2 sacks, a safety, and an interception.
 In his only regular season game with the Patriots, Harrison recorded two sacks.